 Aortic pseudoaneurysms are contained ruptures of the aorta in which the majority of the aortic wall has been breached, and luminal blood is held in only by a thin rim of the remaining wall or ...

-The aortic root is a part of the thoracic aorta and connects the heart to the systemic circulation.
+The aortic root is the first part of the aorta and connects the heart to the systemic circulation.

 The aortic root lies between the junction of the aortic valve and ascending aorta.
 It has several subparts 1:

 Aortic spindles are an anatomical variant of the proximal descending thoracic aorta.
 It occurs just distal to the aortic isthmus, and has a circumferential smooth bulging appearance.

 Aortic valve stenosis (also known as aortic stenosis) is the most common type of valvular heart disease that requires valve replacement.
 It can be classified according to the anatomical location: supravalvular, valvular and subvalvular 1.

 There are several causes of aortic valve ...